Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+## Copy the contents of one file to another
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 7. Write a C program to copy the contents of one file to another?           *